ECE 231: Early Language and Literacy Development

 Course Description

 This course serves as an introductory methods course in early childhood language and literacy development.
-Students explore the development of language from birth-age 8 and learn effective strategies for promoting language in the early childhood years.
-Students plan and implement developmentally appropriate activities to support language development for all children.
-Students also learn how to create literacy-rich environments for the purpose of supporting young children in developing listening, speaking, reading and writing skills that will support them in developing into capable and competent communicators prepared to enter elementary school grades.
-Field experience required: 10 hours.
+Students explore the development of language from birth-age 8 and learn effective strategies for promoting language and literacy in the early childhood years, including language development for children who are learning more than one language.
+Students plan and implement developmentally appropriate activities to support language development for infants, toddlers, and preschool age children.
+Students also learn how to create literacy-rich environments for the purpose of supporting young children in developing listening, speaking, reading, and writing skills within young children.
+10 field experience hours required (observation and practice) for completion of this course.
+A passing grade of ‘C’ or above is required for this course key assessment.
 (3 credits)

 Prerequisites